stanford-oval/thingtalk/README.md

 ## License

-This package is covered by the GNU General Public License, version 3 or any later version.
+This package is covered by the Apache 2.0 license.
 See [LICENSE](LICENSE) for details.

 ## Versioning